symbol/symbol-docs/source/guides/network/running-a-test-net-node.rst

 This creates the required :ref:`VrfKeyLink transaction <vrf-key-link-transaction>` and submits it to the network.
 If it succeeds (it might take some seconds, as the transaction needs to be confirmed) your new node is ready to harvest.

 .. note:: Without extra parameters, ``symbol-bootstrap link`` tries to send the registration transaction to the local node (running on the other terminal) which will forward it to the rest of the network.
-If your node is not running at this moment, or it is not an API node, you can provide the URL of a testnet node using ``--url``.
-Find a `list of nodes here <https://forum.nem.io/t/nem-symbol-0-10-0-release-announcement-testnet-launch/25863>`_.
+If your node is not running at this moment, or it is not an API node, you can use ``--useKnownRestGateways`` or provide the URL of a testnet node using ``--url``.
+Find a `list of nodes here <https://forum.nem.io/t/nem-symbol-0-10-0-6-release-and-next-steps-02-02-2021/27240>`_.

 Enabling voting
 ===============